Polyphon

-Polyphon is a disc-playing music box, a mechanical device first manufactured by the Polyphon Musikwerke, located in Leipzig, Germany.
-Invented in 1870, full-scale production started around 1897 and continued into the early 1900s.
-Polyphons were exported all over the world and music was supplied for the English, French and German markets, as well as further afield, with pieces cataloged for the Russian, Polish and Balkan regions.
+A Polyphon is a disc-playing music box.
+The machine was invented in 1870; it was first manufactured by the Polyphon Musikwerke, in Leipzig, Germany, full-scale production having started about 1896 and continuing into the early 20th century.
+Polyphons were exported all over the world; music was supplied for the English, French, German markets, as well as further afield, with pieces cataloged for the Russian, Polish, and Balkan regions.
 Polyphon is also a record label as registered by German Polyphon Musikwerke AG in 1908.
 Polyphon traded under the Polydor label since 1913 with their trademarks Polyphon Musik and Polyphon Record.

 Polyphon Musikwerke

 The German company was founded in 1887 in Wahren, Leipzig, as Firma Brachhausen & Riesener, by Gustav Adolf Brachhausen and Ernst Paul Riessner, for manufacturing their 1870 invention mechanical disc-playing music box Polyphon.

 The company was renamed to Polyphon-Musikwerke AG in 1895.
 In 1908 Hugo Wünsch was appointed director, but became head of the new subsidiary Deutsche Grammophon AG in 1918.

-On April 24th, 1917, Polyphon-Musikwerke AG acquired the Deutsche Grammophon-Aktiengesellschaft record plant from the German government.
+On April 24, 1917, Polyphon-Musikwerke AG acquired the Deutsche Grammophon-Aktiengesellschaft record plant from the German government.
 The German state had taken over DG and British holdings during World War I on the grounds that they were enemy property.
 The factories Deutsche Grammophon and Polyphon-Musikwerke were handled by Polyphonwerke AG, and headquarters were relocated to Berlin, with the new corporate entity taking the name Polyphon-Grammophon-Konzern.

 In 1918, Polyphon AG established its head offices in Markgrafenstraße 76 in Berlin.
 Bruno Borchard became director general.
 The early owner Joseph Berliner remained as member of the boards until his retirement in 1921.
 In 1919 the Austrian subsidiary Polyphon-Sprechmaschinen und Schallplatten GmbH was founded in Vienna.
 It was as renamed Polyphon Schallplatten Ges. mbH.
 The Danish Nordisk Polyphon A. S. was founded in Kopenhagen.
 In Stockholm the Swedish subsidiary was called Nordisk Polyphon A. B.

 The ownership of foreign activities were concentrated in March 1929 into a Swiss holding company the Polyphon-Holding AG.
 In 1932 this holding was renamed to Polydor Holding AG.

 The owner Polyphon Werke AG was merged with Deutsche Grammophon AG in 1932, and the total shutdown of the production in Leipzig followed soon thereafter.
 In 1933 DG sold its shares of Polydor Holding.
 In 1937 the company renamed itself to Deutsche Grammophon GmbH.
 A capital merger operation took place by a consortium of Deutsche Bank and Telefunken Gesellschaft.
 In 1932 founded Telefunken Platte GmbH got a production plant as it was needed.
 DGG was sold to the German Siemens & Halske AG electronics company in 1941.
 In 1954, DGG established a subsidiary in London, Polydor Records Ltd.

 In 2000, the French media company Vivendi SA acquired the current owner Universal Music Group from Seagram.